-To promote compliance from a cross-Group perspective, the Compliance Department was established under the Risk Management Division to specifically promote compliance.
+To promote compliance from a cross-Group perspective, the Compliance Department was established under the Group Governance Division to specifically promote compliance.

-The Compliance Department formulates and implements specific measures in line with Risk Management Division policies, monitors the status of implementation at each workplace, and provides suggestions and advice on issues.
+The Compliance Department formulates and implements specific measures in line with Group Governance Division policies, monitors the status of implementation at each workplace, and provides suggestions and advice on issues.
 It also established a Compliance Hotline (internal reporting system) and is responding fairly, impartially, and in good faith.
 We have revised some of the rules for the internal reporting system to operate more effectively under this system following revisions to the Whistleblower Protection Act.
-As a result of such efforts, the Suntory Group Compliance Hotline (in Japan) was registered for the first time in the Japanese liquor industry in the "Internal Reporting System Certification" established by the Consumer Affairs Agency in January 2020.